The word “stimming” refers to self-stimulating behaviors, usually involving repetitive movements or sounds.

 - Try to stick to a routine for daily tasks.

 - Avoid punishing the behavior.
 This action isn't recommended.
 If you stop one stimming behavior without addressing the reasons behind it, it’s likely to be replaced with another, which may not be better.

 - Teach an alternate behavior that helps to meet the same needs.
 For example, hand flapping can be replaced with squeezing a stress ball or other fine motor activity.

-Consider working with a behavior analyst or other autism specialist.
+Consider working with a behavior or other autism specialist.
 They can evaluate you or your child to determine the reasons behind the stimming.

 Once the cause is known, they can make recommendations on the best ways to manage the behavior.

 Recommendations may include:

 - intervening during any unsafe behavior